Covariance Stabilization for a class of Stochastic Discrete-time Linear Systems using the S-Variable Approach: Conclusion

 \section{Conclusion}

-This paper presented control design conditions for covariance dynamics related to a class of stochastic systems, based on the S-variable approach.
-The derived conditions turns out to be numerically more tractable than existing necessary and sufficient ones, thanks to their reduced dimension.
+This paper presented covariance-stabilization conditions for a class of stochastic systems, based on the S-variable approach.
+The derived conditions turn out to be numerically more tractable than existing necessary and sufficient ones, thanks to their reduced dimension.
 Future work will focus on extending the class of considered stochastic systems, for instance to include systems with stochastic uncertainties in the input matrix, as well as relaxing the i.i.d.~assumption.
-Other possible directions include, first, comparing the tractability of the proposed conditions with those involving random polytopes, and second, accounting for deterministic uncertainties in the second-order moments of the parameters contained in the matrix \(C_p^A\).